Guidelines for preparation of Annual Budget Estimates 2023 announced

 The Budget 2023 should be prepared with the aim of restoring the lives of the people which have been severely affected in the face of the economic crisis, preventing further deterioration of weak economic indicators, and laying the foundation for subsequent macroeconomic stability and economic growth.

-In that respect, “whole-of-government-approach” is crucial in considering in managing the present crisis situation.
+In that respect, the “whole-of-government-approach” is crucial in considering managing of the present crisis situation.

 Further, instead of preparing expenditure estimates by considering only about the respective organization, the spending agencies should contemplate beyond such estimate preparation and pay close attention to the availability of imprest for financing such expenditure, the communiqué read further.